prashulk/Fetch_DE_assignment/README.md

 - **Data Lifecycle Management:** Implement policies for automatic data archiving or deletion based on predefined criteria to optimize storage costs and ensure relevancy of retained data.

+**4.)
+How can PII be recovered later on?**

+In my code, PII can be recovered later on through:

+- Hashed Representation: Initially, the PII data undergoes hashing using a secure hashing algorithm.
+The resulting hashed values are stored securely.
+Later, if there's a need to recover the original PII, the same hashing algorithm is applied to the known data, and the resulting hash is compared against the stored hashed value.
+If a match occurs, it indicates that the original data likely produced the hash.

+**5.)
+What are the assumptions you made?**

+For the sake of simplicity and limited time available to be allocated for this, below are my assumptions -

+- Assumed Data Format: I assumed that the data received from the AWS SQS queue follows a specific JSON format containing fields such as user_id, device_type, ip, device_id, locale, and app_version.

+- Predefined Database Schema: I assumed that the target Postgres database already has a predefined schema with a table named "user_logins" containing specific columns such as user_id, device_type, masked_ip, masked_device_id, locale, app_version, and create_date.

+- Static Configuration: I assumed static configuration values for database connection details, AWS credentials, and SQS queue information for the purpose of local development and testing.

+- Limited Error Handling: While error handling is implemented, I assumed a simplified error handling approach for demonstration purposes.
+In a production environment, error handling would be more comprehensive, covering a wider range of potential issues and providing more detailed logging and monitoring.